BOARD OF DIRECTORS

 I have been very blessed from the Lord to have a wonderful wife and three healthy beautiful boys.
 My heart and prayers go out to the families that are dealing with this disease.
 I have been friends with Russ and Colleen for a very long time and their passion and drive to make a difference in these family lives is very touching.
 I wanted to be involved to give back in any way possible and hopefully make an impact on at least one life.
 God bless all of you who help with the fight!

-The Advisory Board is comprised of people who advise Caddy For A Cure on a regular basis.
+The Advisory Council is comprised of people who advise Caddy For A Cure on a regular basis.
 With the immense success they have achieved in life on various levels, we trust them 100% and lean on them heavily as to matters regarding our charity.

 Malone University Head Golf Coach